 A growing number of Brazilians have been gathering to celebrate Mass in Portuguese language on the first Sunday of every month at St Patrick’s Church in Fortitude Valley.
 Other Portuguese-language speakers such as those from Mozambique, Angola, Timor and Portugal have also started joining in.

-Fr Paul Mahony SM from Sydney celebrates the monthly Mass in Portuguese language.
+For many years, Fr Paul Mahony SM from Sydney has celebrated the monthly Mass in Portuguese language.
+In 2019, Fr Paul finished his term.
+Fr Clesio Mendes, in the meantime, celebrates Mass for the community.
 Further queries, please contact CMPC on 3324 3451.

 The Brazilian Community in Queensland Mission

 It all started in 2006.
 I was Hospital and Prison Chaplain in Brisbane when I received a call from Biloela asking me if I could celebrate Mass there.
 The Rockhampton Brazilian Community (120km from Biloela) was also mentioned in this conversation.
 I don’t remember the exact date but I started visiting these two communities after that conversation including another one in Beenleigh (south of Brisbane).
 They all worked at Thys Brothers Meat Works.
 I went there every two months.